DunerKnowledgeSeeker/engeto_first_project/README.md

-# First project for certificatin - text analyser
+# First project for certification - text analyser

 Basic text analyser.
 The program analyzes the given text.